glusza/.github/profile/README.md

 # Głusza

 🎛️ Indie tech lab for music-focused tools.
-🛠️ Run by @barmiedev — shipped with care, vision, and a little noise.
+🛠️ Run by [barmiedev](https://github.com/barmiedev) — shipped with care, vision, and a little noise.

 We build tools that help artists, not just users.
 Everything here is open, practical, and raw — no fluff, no VC buzzwords.